AmitRockBear/Excali-Blog/src/content/posts/ssg-vs-spa-vs-ssr.md

 ### SPA - Single Page App

-With this approach the server serves the client with a very 'shallow' HTML, as seen in Create-React-App's default HTML file.:
+With this approach, the server serves the client with a very 'shallow' HTML, as seen in Create-React-App's default HTML file.:

 ```html
 <!DOCTYPE html>